MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-uefi-config.md

 >[!TIP]
 > Commercial SKUs (aka Surface for Business) run Windows 10 Pro/Enterprise or Windows 11 Pro/Enterprise; consumer SKUs run Windows 10/Windows 11 Home.
 To learn more, see [View your system info](https://support.microsoft.com/windows/view-your-system-info-a965a8f2-0773-1d65-472a-1e747c9ebe00).

-## Getting started

-When Surface devices are configured by SEMM and secured with the SEMM certificate, they're considered *enrolled* in SEMM.
-When the SEMM certificate is removed and control of UEFI settings is returned to the user of the device, the Surface device is considered *unenrolled* in SEMM.

-There are two administrative options that you can use to manage SEMM and enroll Surface devices:

-- Surface UEFI Configurator in Surface IT Toolkit, as described in this article.

-- Integration with Microsoft Endpoint Configuration Manager.
-For information, see [Use Microsoft Endpoint Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

 <!--[!NOTE]
 > SEMM is supported on Surface Pro X via the UEFI Manager only.
 For more information, see [Deploying, managing, and servicing Surface Pro X](surface-pro-arm-app-management.md).-->